Chord Sobolev inequalities: Introduction

 where $S(E)$ and $|E|$ denote the surface area and volume of $E$, respectively.

-Beyond the classical isoperimetric inequality, a number of important geometric inequalities also admit powerful functional extensions.
-Notable examples include the Brunn–Minkowski inequality, the Blaschke–Santal\'o inequality, and the fractional isoperimetric inequalities; their analytic counterparts capture and naturally generalize the underlying geometric structures (see, e.g., \cite{AL, Ball, FS, Sch}).
+Beyond the classical isoperimetric inequality, a number of important geometric inequalities admit functional extensions.
+Notable examples include the Brunn–Minkowski inequality, the Blaschke–Santal\'o inequality, and the fractional isoperimetric inequality; their functional counterparts capture and naturally generalize the underlying geometric structures (see, e.g., \cite{AL, Ball, FS, Sch}).
 In particular, the fractional isoperimetric inequality can be lifted to the following fractional Sobolev inequality of Almgren and Lieb \cite{AL}; see also \cite{FS, Lud1, Lud2}.
 5pt

 {\bf Fractional Sobolev inequalities:} For $\alpha\in(-1,0)$ and $f\in W^{-\alpha,1}(\rn)$, there is a constant $\sigma_{n,\alpha}>0$ (with explicit value given in \eqref{optimal constant}; see also \cite{FFMMM, Garo}) such that